frozzare/max/readme.md

 Max is a YAML-based task runner.

-No tested on windows (yet, pull request?).
+Not tested on windows (yet, pull request?).

 Check out the [examples](https://github.com/frozzare/max/tree/master/examples).